korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/moduleDevelopers.md

 * \subpage testing

+Pepper provides a mechanism to check whether your module runs on the Pepper platform and fulfills a set of features which should be implemented.
+The mechanism is called fitness check and is similar to an integration test.

+* \subpage fitness

 When you are done with the implementation work of your module you should deliver it in a way which Pepper can easily plug in into the platform.
 Therefore Pepper provides a Maven assembly goal to do so.

 * \subpage bundle